Ayeyarwady Region: Prehistory

-The Ayeyarwady delta region was traditionally part of the Mon kingdom.
-This area fell under Burmese (and occasional Rakhine) rule from the 11th century AD.
+The Ayeyarwady delta region was historically part of the Mon kingdoms like the Hanthawaddy kingdom.
+This area fell under Burmese (and occasional Arakanese and Mon) rule from the 11th century AD onwards.
 Its subsequent history mirrors that of the rest of lower Burma.

 An ancient overland pre-Tang trade route from Sichuan (modern Yunnan Province) to Bengal passed through Ayeyarwady.